microsoft/code-with-engineering-playbook/agile-development/collaboration/Virtual_Collaboration.md

 ## Red Team Testing

 Red Team Testing borrows its name from the “Red Team” and “Blue Team” paradigm of penetration testing, and is a collaborative, parallel way of working virtually.
-In Red Team Testing, two programmers jointly decide on the interface, architecture, and design of the program, and then separate for the implementation phase.
-One programmer writes tests using the public interface, attempting to perform edge case testing, input validation, and otherwise stress testing the interface.
-The second programmer is simultaneously writing the implementation which will eventually be tested.
+In Red Team Testing, two developers jointly decide on the interface, architecture, and design of the program, and then separate for the implementation phase.
+One developer writes tests using the public interface, attempting to perform edge case testing, input validation, and otherwise stress testing the interface.
+The second developer is simultaneously writing the implementation which will eventually be tested.

 Red Team Testing has the same philosophy as any other Test-Driven Development lifecycle: All implementation is separated from the interface, and the interface can be tested with no knowledge of the implementation.